daniele-athome/hass-config/README.md

 It contains mainly utility scripts for handling those players and a few sensors that help some automations elsewhere.

+### Night mode

+Night mode is an environment state where:

+* all lights are off
+* all media players are off
+* my media server is suspended
+* no assistant warnings are fired unless it's an emergency
+* I'm sleeping :)

+Night mode can be triggered manually by saying goodnight to Karen.
+Otherwise, starting 23:00, Home Assistant will check every minute that:

+* all lights are off
+* all media players are off
+* no motion but in bedroom
+* no light everywhere
+* my phone is charging
+* my notebook is turned off or idle

+Those are my very personal conditions for which I can be declared sleeping or going to sleep.
+If all those conditions are met, Home Assistant will start a 3 minutes timer and send a push notification to my phone warning me that night mode is about to be activated.
+The notification will have 3 actions:

+1. Snooze: delay night mode for 15 minutes (after 12 minutes another notification will be sent)
+2. Enable now: enable night mode immediately
+3. Cancel: disable night mode for tonight

+If no action is taken, night mode will be enabled automatically after the timer expires.

 ### Other